hsemple/pythongis_tutorials/docs/source/strings_lists.rst

 |

+**Using Strings with ArcGIS Pro Field Calculator**

+Using the field calculator in ArcGIS Pro Calculator, capitalize the first character of the string in the CITY_NAME field.

+>>> !CITY_NAME!.capitalize()

+|

+Remove any space from the end of the string in the CITY_NAME field.

+!CITY_NAME!.rstrip()

+|

+Replace any occurrences of "california" with "California" in the STATE_NAME field.

+!STATE_NAME!.replace("california", "California")

+|

 **f.
 Returning the Length of a String**

+The len() method returns the number of characters in the variable.
 With len(), you can check the length of Python strings.
-The len(s) method returns the number of characters in the variable:

 >>> s = 'I am a string.'
 >>> len(s)